Ancestor7/SlashMaster_UnityGame/README.md

 - **Draw Shapes**: Use your finger to draw shapes on the screen when encountering monsters.
 - **Use Items**: Tap your items to use them.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## Contact

 For any inquiries or feedback, please contact: